 Introduction

-In 2000, The HMCS Yukon, a 366 ft. long former Canadian warship was sunk in about 100 ft. of water off the coast of San Diego to act as an artificial reef.
+In 2000, The HMCS Yukon, a 366 ft long former Canadian warship was sunk in about 100 ft of water off the coast of San Diego to act as an artificial reef.
 The first scientific study of the marine life associated with the Yukon was done in 2004 by the San Diego Oceans Foundation and Dr. Ed Parnell of Scripps Institution of Oceanography.
 In 2003, the authors as well as several other advanced divers, were invited to be some of the early Yukon Research Divers after it sank.

 Parnell (2004), used a program consisting of volunteer divers to conduct fish counts on permanently established transect lines, as well as photographing quadrats attached to the hull and deck.
 No data were collected inside the vessel for safety reasons.
 The volunteer program was successful as a pilot program for implementing fish and invertebrate studies using trained volunteers.
 The results indicated that fish count data were consistent among the most experienced fish counters.
-However, because the study was voluntary, sampling effort was random.”.3
+However, because the study was voluntary, sampling effort was random.”.